Westinghouse Public Meeting & Hearing

 NPDES Permit #SC0001848

-Westinghouse is permitted to discharge treated wastewater to the Congaree River under a National Pollutant Discharge Elimination System (NPDES) permit issued by DHEC.
-This permit sets monitoring requirements and pollutant limits, as necessary, on the effluent from the wastewater treatment system.
-Flow, dissolved oxygen (DO), biochemical oxygen demand (BOD5), pH, total suspended solids (TSS), ammonia-nitrogen, phosphorous, fluoride, total residual chlorine (TRC), E. coli, and whole effluent toxicity (WET) are currently monitored in the permit.
+Flow, ultimate oxygen demand (UOD), dissolved oxygen (DO), biochemical oxygen demand (BOD5), pH, total suspended solids (TSS), total nitrogen, ammonia-nitrogen, nitrate nitrogen, phosphorous, fluoride, uranium, total residual chlorine (TRC), mercury, oil & grease, E. coli, and whole effluent toxicity (WET) are currently monitored in the permit.

 Fish Tissue Study